Skip to content

 • Art in the Park (Gr.
 3-5)

 We will be looking for art outside and be creating art outside too!
 Create temporary art like mandalas made with things we find in nature, an art installation that can we can all enjoy outside this summer, and some fun projects to take home.
-Grades are the year your student will be entering in the fall of 2024.
-A lunch is available to all students.
+Students should be 4 years old by the date the class starts.
+Grades are the year your student will be entering in the fall of 2025.
 Please select this option when you register.
 Would you like a full day option?
 Register your child for a morning class and an afternoon class and choose the option “Stay for free lunch and recess from 12:00 – 1:00 pm.”
 This extra hour is free of charge!
 Community Education uses a sliding scale model for program fees so our summer programs can be financially sustainable and more equitable.
 The different prices reflect the average cost of offering a class as well as discounted options and options that help us cover our administrative costs.
 Families are asked to pick the price that they are able to pay.
-If you need further financial assistance, please contact the lead coordinator of the Super Summer Program at Sanford at lissa.gordan@mpls.k12.mn.us or 612-668-4922.
+If you need further financial assistance, please contact the lead coordinator of the Super Summer Program at Sanford at lissa.gordon@mpls.k12.mn.us or 612-668-4922.

 • Babysitter's Club (Gr.
 6-9)

 Learn about leadership, safety, basic first aid and child development from a professional.
 Figure out what to do in an emergency and learn new activities to do with children.
 You will walk away with a babysitter's pack that includes everything you need to start your babysitting business.
 You will also gain hands-on experience caring for younger children.
 This class does not include CPR.
-Grades are the year your student will be entering in the fall of 2024.
+Grades are the year your student will be entering in the Fall.
 A lunch is available to all students.
 Please select this option when you register.
-Would you like a full day option?
-Register your child for a morning class and an afternoon class and choose the option “Stay for free lunch and recess from 12:00 – 1:00 pm.”
-This extra hour is free of charge!
 Community Education uses a sliding scale model for program fees so our summer programs can be financially sustainable and more equitable.
 The different prices reflect the average cost of offering a class as well as discounted options and options that help us cover our administrative costs.
 Families are asked to pick the price that they are able to pay.
-If you need further financial assistance, please contact the lead coordinator of the Super Summer Program at Sanford at lissa.gordn@mpls.k12.mn.us or 612-668-4922.
+If you need further financial assistance, please contact the lead coordinator of the Super Summer Program at Sanford at lissa.gordon@mpls.k12.mn.us or 612-668-4922.

 • Babysitters Club (Gr.
 6-9)

 Learn about leadership, safety, basic first aid and child development from a professional.
 Figure out what to do in an emergency and learn new activities to do with children.
 You will walk away with a babysitter's pack that includes everything you need to start your babysitting business.
-You will also gain hands-on experience caring for younger children.
+You will also gain hands-on experience caring for younger children and assisting with youth Super Summer classes.
 This class does not include CPR.
-Grades are the year your student will be entering in the fall of 2024.
+Grades are the year your student will be entering in the fall.
 A lunch is available to all students.
 Please select this option when you register.
 Would you like a full day option?
 Register your child for a morning class and an afternoon class and choose the option “Stay for free lunch and recess from 12:00 – 1:00 pm.”
 This extra hour is free of charge!
 Community Education uses a sliding scale model for program fees so our summer programs can be financially sustainable and more equitable.
 The different prices reflect the average cost of offering a class as well as discounted options and options that help us cover our administrative costs.
 Families are asked to pick the price that they are able to pay.
-If you need further financial assistance, please contact the lead coordinator of the Super Summer Program at lissa.gordan@mpls.k12.mn.us or call 612.668.4922.
+If you need further financial assistance, please contact the lead coordinator of the Super Summer Program at lissa.gordon@mpls.k12.mn.us or call 612.668.4922.

 • Beading & Bracelets (Gr.
 3-5)

-Make earrings, bracelets and necklaces that sparkle and shine using pre-drilled stones, beads, wires and hemp and other materials!
-Grades are the year your student will be entering in the fall of 2024.
+Dive into the colorful world of jewelry-making!
+Using a variety of beads, charms, and threads, you will design and create your own unique bracelets then wear your creations with pride!
+Grades are the year your student will be entering in the fall.
 A lunch is available to all students.
 Please select this option when you register.
-Would you like a full day option?
-Register your child for a morning class and an afternoon class and choose the option “Stay for free lunch and recess from 12:00 – 1:00 pm.”
-This extra hour is free of charge!
 Community Education uses a sliding scale model for program fees so our summer programs can be financially sustainable and more equitable.
 The different prices reflect the average cost of offering a class as well as discounted options and options that help us cover our administrative costs.
 Families are asked to pick the price that they are able to pay.
-If you need further financial assistance, please contact the lead coordinator of the Super Summer Program at Sanford at lissa.gordan@mpls.k12.mn.us or 612-668-4922.
+If you need further financial assistance, please contact the lead coordinator of the Super Summer Program at lissa.gordon@mpls.k12.mn.us or call 612.668.4922.

-Learn the basics of bike repair and bike safety before heading out on exciting adventures to nearby beaches.
-See the rivers, lakes, and other watershed destinations that are close by on bike, plus enjoy some Summer sun at the beach.
-Grades are the year your student will be entering in the fall of 2024.
+Visit a different Minneapolis beaches by biking together as a team.
+You'll work on your biking skills and enjoy fun in the sun!
+Bring a change of clothes if you'd like to splash around!
+Grades are the year your student will be entering in the fall of 2025.
 A lunch is available to all students.
 Please select this option when you register.
-Would you like a full day option?
-Register your child for a morning class and an afternoon class and choose the option “Stay for free lunch and recess from 12:00 – 1:00 pm.”
-This extra hour is free of charge!
 Community Education uses a sliding scale model for program fees so our summer programs can be financially sustainable and more equitable.
 The different prices reflect the average cost of offering a class as well as discounted options and options that help us cover our administrative costs.
 Families are asked to pick the price that they are able to pay.
-If you need further financial assistance, please contact the lead coordinator of the Super Summer Program at lissa.gordan@mpls.k12.mn.us or call 612.668.4922.
+If you need further financial assistance, please contact the lead coordinator of the Super Summer Program at Sanford at lissa.gordon@mpls.k12.mn.us or 612-668-4922.

 • Bike to Ice Cream (Gr.
 6-9)